 Cancer occurs when cells grow and develop without control or order.
 The cells grow and form a tumor.
 It can then spread into nearby tissue.
 Cancer cells can also spread to other areas of the body.
 It is not clear exactly what causes these cells to develop.
 A combination of genetics and environment probably play a role.

-Thyroid cancer is more common in women, and in people aged 30 years and older.
-Other factors that may increase your chances of thyroid cancer:
+Thyroid cancer is more common in women.
+It is more common in people aged 30 years and older but can happen at any age.
+Things that may increase your chances of thyroid cancer include:

 - Diet low in iodine

 - History of radiation to the head, neck, or chest, especially in infancy or childhood

 - Acromegaly—excess growth hormone

 - Exposure to radioactive fallout from nuclear accidents or exposed to nuclear testing area during childhood